How can we help you?

 Cities and regions seek to position themselves as attractive places because of their quality of life and the opportunities they offer people and companies to develop their capacity to innovate and generate wealth.
 They create institutional environments that promote the creation and operation of companies to generate quality jobs and count on human talent as a competitive strength.
 This section analyzes the labor market in Bogota and the region based on the main statistics and indicators of employment, unemployment and informality.

-Overall results of the Great Integrated Household Survey for February 2026
+Overall results of the Great Integrated Household Survey for March 2026

-Source: DANE's Great Integrated Household Survey - GEIH, February 2026.
-Published on March 30, 2026.
+Source: DANE's Great Integrated Household Survey - GEIH, March 2026.
+Published on April 30, 2026.

 Infographic on gender gaps in Colombia